emersona-glitch/my-website/README.md

 about concrete, reproducible, and/or technical things without some sort of common language.
 Thanks to all of the great writers of documentation out there who have made this an easier situation!!

+talk a little bit about security and git / github

 More to come soon ;-)